Poland risks leaving EU with new judges law, Tusk warns

 "We [Poland] are leaving the EU step by step.
 It's not an exaggeration.
 This departs from all the norms on which the European Union is built," Tusk told press in Gdansk, on Poland's Baltic coast, on Wednesday (18 December).

 "One thing is for sure, there's no other way.
-They [the Polish government] simply have to withdraw this project," he added.
+They [the Polish government] simply have to withdraw this [gagging law] project," he added.

-Tusk, who is also a former Polish prime minister, spoke to press amid fresh anti-government protests in Warsaw, Gdansk, Krakow and other major cities the same day.
+Tusk, who is also a former Polish prime minister, spoke to press amid fresh anti-government protests in Warsaw, Gdansk, Krakow and other cities the same day.

 The rallies, which took place outside court buildings, came after the ruling Law and Justice (PiS) party tabled a new bill on judicial discipline this week.